The Origin of Landslides &

 Residual landslide blocks, made of stratified ancient landslide deposits.
 You can see >80 m thick ancient landslide deposits exposed on the landslide wall (Hsieh et al., 2012).

-Ancient landslide deposit strata, showing multiple historical mud slide events (M1, M2) in this region.
-Remobilization of these old landslide deposits lead to the 2009 Hsiao-Lin slide (Hsieh et al., 2012)
+Ancient landslide deposit strata, showing multiple historical mud slide events (M1, M2).
+Remobilization of these old landslide deposits lead to the 2009 Hsiao-Lin landslide (Hsieh et al., 2012)

 Vivianite coating on the wood fragment buried in the M2 mud slide deposit (ca. 12k years BP), indicating a quick burial event in water-rich, reduced environment.
 (Hsieh et al., 2012)